 Navigating your way through pre-health requirements is a challenge that takes careful planning and great patience.
-If you intend to apply to medical or dental programs, the process requires precision, adaptability, and flexibility.
-Each student's academic path is unique; you should take into account your science acumen, academic performance, co-curricular activities, and operate on a timeline that makes sense given your level of preparedness.
+It is important to note that the process requires precision, adaptability, and flexibility.
+Each student's academic path is unique and you should take into account your science acumen, academic performance, co-curricular activities, and operate on a timeline that makes sense given your level of preparedness.
 We encourage you to seek input from Pre-Professional Advisors to devise a plan that is appropriate for your academic and professional goals.